nrasam/nrasam/README.md

 <h1>Links</h1>
 <h2>Notable Repos<h2>
 Nutrition & Calorie Tracker: https://github.com/nrasam/make-gains
-Ionic Vocabulary Builder App: https://github.com/nrasam/vocab-builder
+<br>Vocabulary Builder Mobile App made with Ionic: https://github.com/nrasam/vocab-builder

 <h2>Writing Examples</h2>
 This is more a showcase of my teaching ability rather than my working knowledge of AI or machine learning.
 To clarify, my part was from Intro to Implementation.<br><br>